2abhyudaymishra/sorting-visualizer/README.md

 # Sorting Visualizer

 This is a web application that visualizes the process of sorting an array using various sorting algorithms, including Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort, and Merge Sort.
-The application is built using HTML, CSS, and JavaScript and is hosted on GitHub.

 ## Features